 Marta is a licensed acupuncturist by the board of registration in medicine in the state of Massachusetts and is certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 She lectures on the subject of acupuncture, healing and medicinal herbs.
 She has been a guest speaker at Bay Path College, Smith College, Yale University, multiple hospital facilities and other health care groups.
 Marta founded Stay in Touch Center in 1996.
 The Center is predicated, in part, on observations Marta made years ago as she pursued her training and began her practice.

 I believe that integrative forms of medicine help people avoid chronic illness, reduce the severity of their ailments, preserve their health and maintain an overall sense of well being.

 Marta Martinez has been an industry leader in the field of acupuncture and Oriental Medicine setting the standard for how acupuncture is practiced in the US by studying health policy as well as health systems.
-Mrs. Martinez is currently in a doctoral program for acupuncture and Integrative Health at the Massachusetts College of Pharmacy and Health Sciences In Worcester, MA.
 On a daily basis, Martinez participates in the analysis of the health industry to increase visibility, transparency and hopes to someday achieve a fee for service status for the Eastern Medical treatment, so the services are standardized across all health insurances.
 As a patient in our practice, we encourage you to practice your right to view your health records anytime and have a copy of your bill to your insurance company.

 During the summer of 2018, Martinez was invited to be a member of the Honor Society of Phi Kappa Phi (Chapter 326).
 This exclusive membership is the oldest in the United States of America and offered to only the top ten percent of graduate students across the entire nation.